 Problems with cold caps

-Cold caps only block certain drugs and are not suitable for use in all types of cancer.
-You can't really have scalp cooling if there is too high a risk that there might be cancer cells in your scalp blood vessels.
-This is because the cells in the scalp blood vessels might survive the treatment.
+Doctors can’t use scalp cooling for all types of cancer.
+You can't have scalp cooling if there is a risk that there might be high levels of circulating cancer cells in your scalp blood vessels.
+This is because the cells in these blood vessels might survive the treatment.

-- continuous chemotherapy through a pump, because you would have to wear the cold cap for 24 hours a day
+When having continuous chemotherapy through a pump or chemotherapy tablets, you can’t have scalp cooling either.
+This is because you would need to wear a cold cap for 24 hours a day.

-You will have to spend longer at the hospital having your treatment if you have scalp cooling.
-You need to wear the cold cap for a while before you have your drugs.
-It will make you feel cold all over - so wear a jumper or ask for a blanket.
-Hot drinks will help you feel warmer.
-You might find that the cold cap gives you a headache.
+You have to spend longer at the hospital having your treatment if you have scalp cooling.
+You need to wear the cold cap for 30 to 45 minutes before you have your drugs.

-If you are interested in trying a cold cap with your chemotherapy, ask your specialist nurse if it is suitable for you.
-You can discuss the possible risks with your specialist if you're worried.
+Ask your specialist nurse if wearing a cold cap during chemotherapy is suitable for you.
+You can talk about the possible risks with your specialist if you're worried.